Skip to content

 except Exception as e:

-self.logger.error(f"SAP authentication error: {e}")
+self.logger.error(f"Data system authentication error: {e}")

 return False

-async def get_customer_data(self, customer_id: str) -> Dict[str, Any]:
+async def get_dataset(self, dataset_id: str) -> Dict[str, Any]:

-if not customer_id:
+if not dataset_id:

-raise ValueError("customer_id is required")
+raise ValueError("dataset_id is required")

 # Ensure we have valid authentication